 Held via ICBA Online Portal for those enrolled in the CCBSO certification program

-Note - If you do not pass exam(s), you will have the opportunity to retake the exam(s) at a future, quarterly re-take date.
-More information will be provided upon registration.
+Note - If you do not pass exam(s), you will have the opportunity to retake the exam(s) at a future retake date.

 ICBA Members: $1,699